Cannabis advertising in Denver: Debate

-Kush Magazine reported in June that the often loud, over-the-top advertising by medical marijuana dispensaries in Denver has to do with trying to stand out in an overcrowded marketplace—there are approximately 200 dispensaries in Denver alone competing for more than 50,000 valid patients.
-Pot industry magazine The Medical Marijuana Business Daily says that the ban could force dispensaries to market themselves in more traditional ways making it harder to stand out and much harder to attract local passersby with a showy billboard or sign twirler.
+Kush Magazine reported in June that the often loud, over-the-top advertising by medical marijuana dispensaries in Denver has to do with trying to stand out in an overcrowded marketplace, as there are approximately 200 dispensaries in Denver alone competing for more than 50,000 valid patients.
+Pot industry magazine The Medical Marijuana Business Daily says that the ban could force dispensaries to market themselves in more traditional ways making it harder to stand out and attract local passersby with a showy billboard or sign twirler.
 The magazine argued that possibly this could be a good thing because the signage the proposed ban addresses has created some backlash.

 On the other side of the debate is the Medical Marijuana Industry Group (MMIG), a trade association that advocates for responsible medical marijuana regulation at the local, state, and national level, who actively pushed for the ad ban that passed, and says the ban is ultimately positive for the industry.
-Michael Elliott, the executive director of MMIG explained in a Huffington Post article why he and his group supported the article:
+Michael Elliott, the executive director of MMIG explained in a Huffington Post article why he and his group supported the article.
+Elliott said the group supported the ordinance because it balanced public concerns with the rights of medical marijuana businesses, allowing continued access to most advertising venues while addressing problematic marketing practices.
+He added that patients would still be able to find dispensaries easily under the new rules.

-"The Denver City Council recently passed an ordinance which will eliminate certain troublesome advertising practices utilized by some participants in the medical marijuana industry.
-My organization, the Medical Marijuana Industry Group (MMIG), supported this ordinance because we believe it finds the right balance between protecting the interests of the medical marijuana community and the citizens of Denver [...]
-Under the new ordinance, medical marijuana businesses will still have access to a comprehensive range of affordable venues in which to advertise.
-These include but are not limited to: the print media, merchandising, and web-based solutions including social media.
-In addition, business signage will still be allowed.
-But most importantly, patients can be assured that they will have the necessary tools to easily locate and procure their medication.
-Put simply, this ordinance addresses those concerns most often voiced by Denver’s citizenry, while maintaining the rights of industry participants to market their businesses in an efficient, fair, and cost-effective manner."